-“Whatcha doin’?”
-This simple question used to be on the lips of my daughter, whenever she found herself with a willing listener.
-Communication comes as naturally to her as water bubbling in a brook.
+“Whatch-ya doin’?” was her simple question used whenever she found herself with a willing listener.
+Talking comes as naturally to her as water in a babbling in a brook.
+Right from the very start, she could talk.
+A lot.

-“Watcha doing?” was the well-used question she offered as she made conversation with friends, young and old.
+My daughter’s well-used question (Whatch-ya-doing?) helped her make conversation with friends, young and old.
 It usually got people started with a story about their latest activities.
 She would then launch forth into her own explanation of how her day.
+Yes, she really was like a bubbling brook.

 The thing was, she was barely two years old!

-When she grew up to be a school girl, I had no trouble finding out about class gossip.
-Every afternoon I got the full story: How the teacher said this; that her girlfriend said that; or news that someone was in big trouble today!
+When she grew up to be a school girl, I had no trouble finding out about her day.
+Every afternoon I got the full story: How the teacher said this; her girlfriend said that; or news of someone in big trouble today.

 Now an adult, our daughter is as outgoing and extroverted as they come.
 She is always ready to be someone’s friend or help someone out.
-She is unfazed at the size of her audience, or at filling up silence in a conversation.
-The brook still bubbles!
+In fact while she has brilliant success in retail, she’d say her skill isn’t selling.
+What she does really well is make friends.
+Her brook still bubbles!

 One Time Only

 Maybe, his brain reasoned, he could say each word, so why say it again?
-Whatever the reason, he communicates more like a slow-running river.
-Quiet and steady.
-It wasn’t until he was well past his third birthday that he began to consistently verbalise, and suddenly it was in sentences!
+Whatever the reason, he communicates more like a slow-running river: quiet and steady.
+Well past his third birthday, he began to talk properly – finally!
+Suddenly he spoke complete sentences.

-When one-word wonder boy was older, trying to talk to him after school was an interesting challenge.
+As a school boy, trying to talk to him each day was an interesting challenge.
 Our afternoon walks home, took us through a lovely leafy park, and as we ambled along, it was easy to get newsy items from my girls.
 But grunts and nods were often all I could gather from the two boys as they ran wild and free down the hill.
 Sometimes it was necessary to quieten the girls, so I could catch the boys’ snatches of news.

-Interestingly, one-word wonder boy is as ready as his sister to be someone’s friend or help someone in need.
-In fact, the kindergarten teacher used to call him “everybody’s friend.”
-And, while he doesn’t seek the limelight, he is happy to stand in front of a crowd to speak to others when necessary.
-In fact, he surprised everyone not so long ago when he gave an excellent, engaging and funny Best Man’s Speech.
-So while he is quiet, and likes to have his own space, he is still very capable of communicating well.
+Interestingly, my 1-Word Wonder Boy is as ready as his sister to be friendly.
+In fact, the kindergarten teacher used to call him “everybody’s friend”.
+And, while he doesn’t seek the limelight, he is happy to speak to large groups.
+In fact, he surprised everyone when he gave an excellent, engaging and funny Best Man’s Speech at his friend’s wedding.
+So, he’s quiet, and likes to have his own space, but still very capable of communicating well.

-While there was one set of basic rules when it came to discipline and expectations, it was clear each child was very different.
-I responded differently depending on who I was talking with, and what we were talking about.
+My children knew there was one set of basic rules for discipline and expectations for everyone.
+But it was also clear each child was very different.
+I responded to them differently, depending on who I was talking with, and what we were talking about.

-I had a big after-school challenge with my boys though.
+However, the problem was, trying to work that out was not always easy.
+Such as the big after-school challenge with my boys.
 Because how do you get someone to tell you what’s going on in their lives when you only get one-word replies?

-After a while I realized it was not helpful to ask questions requiring only one-word answers.
-Although to be honest, they seem to pop out very easily.
+After a while I realized it wasn’t helpful to ask questions needing only one-word answers.
+Although to be honest, they do pop out very easily.

 Questions such as: